cHoMpDiSs/Django-Restful-API-App/README.md

-Django/Python Comic Shop Database Configured for a Docker Container on AWS EC2 Ununtu Server.
+Django/Python Comic Shop Database Configured for a Docker Container on AWS EC2 Ubuntu Server.